DillonSW/Capstone_Team_5/Reports/Experimentation.md

 ---
 ### Measures of Success
 ---
-The measure of success for the GUI system states that the program must be easy to use and also must prevent SQL injection.
-Given the previous tests on the system, the measures of success have been satisfied.
+The measure of success for the GUI system states that the program must be easy to use and also must prevent SQL injection by throwing errors when inforamtion is incorrectly entered.
+The following video shows the layout of the GUI which is also shown above, and the video also shows errors being thrown when information was incorrectly entered.

+Video :

 ---
 ### Future Improvements